-- ii.
-Apparently there is an unwritten assumption that the project will include all the Regulatory Requirements and Standard Conditions mentioned in the EIR, but taking that logic to an extreme, it would seem the City could dispense with EIR's entirely if it simply passed an overarching regulation saying "approved projects shall not have significant impacts," or more simply, by adding a standard condition to the project saying "all significant impacts must be avoided." - Regarding the Notice of Preparation/Scoping process, I see from Table 2-2 that I asked about consistency with the City's General Plan and about the consistency of the 0.5 acre park with the City's requirement for 5 acres per 1,000 residents. - a.
-Regarding GP consistency, it is good to see the extensive listing in Table 5.9-1. - Many of the policies, however, seem quite subjective, and the conclusions rather arbitrary. - ii.
-As an example, despite the DEIR's conclusion to the contrary, I am unable to find the proposed park consistent with GP Policy LU 6.15.14, stating "Each park shall be surrounded by public streets on at least two sides (preferably with on-street parking to serve the park)."

-- 1. The policy appears intended to ensure the required park will be highly visible to the public. - The proposed park is, instead, situated on the least visible frontage of the project site, surrounded by private development to the south and flowing into the project's private pool and recreation area on the north. - 3.
-The relatively tiny frontages on Dove and Martingale (which may even be masked by landscaping), hardly seem to fit the policy.
+best I can tell, the DEIR does not explain where the "Standard Conditions" and, to a lesser extent, the specific "Regulatory Requirements," come from, and what are is any will be adhered to. i. the Ha Beach Newpo howev as app at further explanation, this is particularly confusing because page 4-2 of proof Pointe Senior Living DEIR (also currently circulating in Newport , but seemingly not relying on standard conditions) says "The City of port Beach does not have an adopted set of standard conditions; eer, they may impose additional conditions during the approval process, propriate.
+These requirements may be specific to the proposed Project andard to all projects." ii. the Re but tak EIR's e project ently there is an unwritten assumption that the project will include all egulatory Requirements and Standard Conditions mentioned in the EIR, king that logic to an extreme, it would seem the City could dispense with entirely if it simply passed an overarching regulation saying "approved ts shall not have significant impacts," or more simply, by adding a ard condition to the project saying "all significant impacts must be id."
+3. about consist ency wit of Preparation/Scoping process, I see from Table 2-2 that I asked th the City's General Plan and about the consistency of the 0.5 acre equirement for 5 acres per 1,000 residents. a.
+Rega rding GF consistency, it is good to see the extensive listing in Table 5.9-1. i. of the policies, however, seem quite subjective, and the conclusions arbitrary.
+II. find the park s example, despite the DEIR's conclusion to the contrary, I am unable to e proposed park consistent with GP Policy LU 6.15.14, stating "Each hall be surrounded by public streets on at least two sides (preferably n-street parking to serve the park)."
+1. The policy appears intended to ensure the required park will be highly visible to the public.
+2. The proposed park is, instead, situated on the least visible frontage of the project site, surrounded by private development to the south and flowing into the project's private pool and recreation area on the north.
+3. The relatively tiny frontages on Dove and Martingale (which may even be masked by landscaping), hardly seem to fit the policy.
 How will the park be made inviting and readily identifiable as a public amenity from those sides?
 And is there even on-street parking on Dove?
 I don't think the EIR explains, yet it concludes the park is consistent with LU 6.15.14 (on page 5.9-21).
 I would think placing the park on any of the site's four other sides would be a better fit with LU 6.15.14.